emimuresan/react-workshop/README.md

 After that the project should be up and running at http://localhost:3000/.

-Exercies are described below.
+Exercises are described below.
 In order to test your work, after completing an exercise run all the unit tests associated with it using:

 ```
 npm test
 ```

-## Structure

-### Session 1
+## Session 1

 #### Create-React-App